ntamas/gfam/doc/source/suppl.rst

                     Matplotlib_ backends are installed).

 --relative          Plot relative frequencies instead of absolute counts on the Y
-                    axis (if that makes sense for the selected plot).
+                    axis (if that makes sense for the selected plot), and use a line chart instead of a bar chart.

+--survival          Plot survival distributions (if that makes sense for the
+                    selected plot), and use a line chart instead of a bar chart.

 .. _updating-mappings: